Flag of Warsaw

 The flag of the city of Warsaw, the capital of Poland, is a bicolour rectangle, divided into two equally-sized horizontal stripes: yellow at the top, and red at the bottom.
-It begun being used in 1938 without official status, and was officially adopted by the city, in 1991.
+It began being used in 1938 without official status, and was officially adopted by the city, in 1991.

 Design

 The flag of the city of Warsaw, the capital of Poland, is a bicolour rectangle, divided into two horizontal stripes of equal width, yellow at the top, and red at the bottom.
 The flag doesn't have specified proportions, though popularly used proportions include 2:3 and 5:8.

 Its colours had been adopted from the coat of arms of the city, which depicts a mermaid with golden (yellow) sword, shield and hair, on the red background, and with a golden (yellow) crown above the escutcheon.

 History

 The yellow and red flag begun being used as the symbol of Warsaw in 1938, though without any official status.
 The flag was officially adopted as the city symbol in 1991.